SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 ### register_quick

 Registers a new tracker using only IMEI.
 Automatic SMS commands will not be sent for a register.
 The device must be preconfigured.
+This API call can be used only for bundles.

 **required sub-user rights:** `tracker_register`.